 Takanawa Gateway 高輪ゲートウェイ

-The first new station on the Yamanote Line in half a century, the station’s name is a gory katakana name that ignores the results of the preliminary public bidding process, causing a great deal of trouble.
+The first new station on the Yamanote Line in half a century, Takanawa Gateway’s name is a katakana creation that ignored the results of the preliminary public bidding process, causing a great deal of controversy.

 Shinagawa 品川

 Although called Shinagawa Station, this station is not in Shinagawa Ward.
 As the “gateway” to the south of Tokyo, a linear train station is scheduled to open next to the Shinkansen station.
-The Takanawa side is the “Jounan Gozan”, a very exclusive residential area, and the Konan side.
+The Takanawa side is the “Jonan Gozan,” a very exclusive residential area, and the Konan side.

 Toranomon 虎ノ門

-A buffer zone between the Kasumigaseki government office district and the goofy Shinbashi office district.
+Toranomon serves as a buffer zone between the Kasumigaseki government office district and the lively Shinbashi office district.
 Toranomon Konpira-gu Shrine is a modern building-in-type shrine.

-On the outskirts of Akasaka, a downtown area for high-level bureaucrats that reeks of Korean.
-Across the street is Kioicho, Chiyoda Ward, where the House of Councilors’ dormitory and Hotel New Otani are located.
-The site of Hotel New Japan, where the upscale club New Latin Quarter was located, where the Showa-era pro wrestler Rikidozan was stabbed, is now occupied by the Prudential Tower.
+On the outskirts of Akasaka, a downtown area for high-level bureaucrats, Akasaka-Mitsuke reeks of Korean influence.
+Across the street is Kioicho, Chiyoda Ward, where the House of Councillors’ dormitory and Hotel New Otani are located.
+The site of Hotel New Japan, which housed the upscale club New Latin Quarter, now hosts the Prudential Tower.

 Aoyama 1-chome 青山一丁目

-Aoyama’s glittering neighborhood, with even a Tokyo Metropolitan Housing complex in front of the station, is on the outskirts of Aoyama, where the glittering atmosphere is fading away.
+Aoyama 1-chome is a glittering neighbourhood, with even a Tokyo Metropolitan Housing complex in front of the station.
 To the northeast of the intersection is the Akasaka Imperial Palace, and to the south is the Aoyama Cemetery, one of the largest cemeteries in central Tokyo.

 Gaienmae 外苑前

-The only station is on the Ginza Subway Line.
-The Gaien Icho Namiki Dori Avenue is lined with chalet-conscious eateries such as Shake Shack, where sparkling girls line up in huge queues.
+Gaienmae is the only station on the Ginza Subway Line.
+Gaien Icho Namiki Dori Avenue is lined with chalet-conscious eateries such as Shake Shack.

 Omotesando 表参道

-Aoyama, a town with world-famous brand-name stores, is shaken by the construction of a child consultation center.
-Aoyama is a place where celebrity educators spend hundreds of millions of dollars to send their children to Seinan Elementary School, one of the three most prestigious public schools in Japan.
+Omotesando, a town with world-famous brand-name stores, is shaken by the construction of a child consultation centre.
+It is a place where celebrity educators spend hundreds of millions of yen to send their children to Seinan Elementary School, one of the three most prestigious public schools in Japan.

 Akasaka 赤坂

-In front of the station is the TBS broadcasting center and Akasaka Sacas.
+In front of Akasaka station is the TBS broadcasting centre and Akasaka Sacas.
 It is a nightlife district where high-level bureaucrats and Koreans gather.
 It has been a Korean town since the days of Rikidozan.
-The history behind Akasaka’s shopping street, which was called “Yakkan Street” because it was populated only by yakuza and Koreans.
+The history behind Akasaka’s shopping street, which was called “Yakkan Street” because it was populated only by yakuza and Koreans, is fascinating.

 Nogizaka 乃木坂

-The National Art Center, Aoyama Cemetery, and Nogi Shrine are located between Akasaka, Aoyama, and Roppongi.
+Nogizaka is home to the National Art Center, Aoyama Cemetery, and Nogi Shrine, located between Akasaka, Aoyama, and Roppongi.
 Only a certain idol group is mentioned.
 Kaotan Ramen Entsuya, off Aoyama Reien, is delicious.

 Hiroo 広尾

-A town on the border of Shibuya Ward.
-Arisugawa-no-miya Memorial Park, where the Tokyo Metropolitan Central Library is located, and National Azabu, a high-end supermarket for embassy staff, are located in front of the park.
+Hiroo, on the border of Shibuya Ward, houses Arisugawa-no-miya Memorial Park, where the Tokyo Metropolitan Central Library is located, and National Azabu, a high-end supermarket for embassy staff.
 Embassies of countries around the world, including China and Germany, gather here.
-Hiroo Gakuen, a prestigious preparatory school, is also here.
+Hiroo Gakuen, a prestigious preparatory school, is also located here.

 Roppongi 六本木